-Mineral Crystals - Including Gold and Pyrite aka Fool's Gold
+Mineral Crystals - Including How to Test for Gold versus Pyrite aka Fool's Gold

 A quick note.
 When you are done here, there is the minerals.usgs.gov table-of-contents page for crystals; hover over each of the pics there to see the destination URL at the bottom of the page.
 And there is the USGS search query results for gold page; interesting stuff there as well.